trungnt2910/lxmonika/lxmonika/README.md

 ## Future plans

-- Fetch `LxpRoutines` from `lxcore.sys`.
+- [**DONE**] Fetch `LxpRoutines` from `lxcore.sys`.
 These are essential routines any pico provider would need to manage its processes.
-Normally, the struct would be returned by `PsRegisterPicoProvider`;
-however this function has already been locked down by Microsoft using a boolean guard (`PspPicoRegistrationDisabled`).
+Normally, the struct would be returned by `PsRegisterPicoProvider`; however this function has already been locked down by Microsoft using a boolean guard (`PspPicoRegistrationDisabled`).
-- Create a `MaRegisterPicoProvider` and let `lxmonika` manage these providers instead.
+- [**DONE**] Create a `MaRegisterPicoProvider` and let `lxmonika` manage these providers instead.
 Even if we override the boolean guard, `PsRegisterPicoProvider` would not correctly handle multiple Pico drivers, since `PspPicoProviderRoutines` is not an array or table but just a global variable.
+- Provide a sample Pico provider.
 - (Far, far future) Port a newer version of Linux, Darwin, or even Haiku???
 - (Far, far future) Revive project Astoria???